 A post-conference conversation about the future of building,

 The themes of a conference called PUARL, held in 2013 in Portland's White Stag building, reflected the pursuits of Christopher Alexander.
 Alexander is best known as the driving force behind the 1977 book A Pattern Language, a compendium of good practice for creating humane cities and buildings.
 Thousands of architects, builders, designers, and instructors, around the world, have poured over Alexander's writings for over 50 years.
 The existence of the PUARL conference is owed to the hard work of Alexander's longtime collaborator, Professor Hajo Neis.

 But two PUARL conference participants believe that no self-sustaining movement, neither academic nor professional nor community-based, has yet emerged that pursues the original intentions of Alexander's work.
 There are many experiments along these lines, however, and we'll be exploring these in future RAIN reporting.

-Gabrielle Brown is a doctoral student and Graduate Teaching Fellow at the University of Oregon, and sympathizes with students and faculty, trying to do good in the world.
+Gabrielle Brown is a doctoral student and Graduate Teaching Fellow at the University of Oregon, who sympathizes with students and faculty trying to do good in the world.

 Greg Bryant is a community organizer and computer scientist, and a member of the research faculty at the university.
 He worked closely with Alexander for about a decade, and was his primary colleague regarding computer initiatives for the built environment.

 Recorded on Tuesday, Jul 22, 2014 at Café Vero:

 GREG: Gabrielle, as a doctoral student and a GTF at the UO, what's the feeling you have about how people can get involved in 'this stuff': the ideas everyone talked about at the PUARL conference?
 Have we 'felt out' a way forward here?
 What might work, say at the UO, for students of the current generation?